canismarko/xanespy/docs/analysis.rst

    # If the alignment doesn't work right,
    # we can switch back to the original data and try again
    frameset.data_name = "imported"
-   frameset.form_data_group("aligned")
+   frameset.fork_data_group("aligned")
    frameset.align_frames(passes=3)

+The :py:meth:`~xanespy.xanes_frameset.XanesFrameset.fork_data_group`
-This operation itself can be also be slow for large datasets.
+method can be slow for large datasets.
 Xanespy will raise exceptions for non-sensical requests for forking: trying to copy a group onto itself, using a datagroup that doesn't exist, etc.

 Frame Alignment